whoisjeremylam/vennd/doc/gateway_configuration_guide.md

 **VenndNativeFollower.ini**

 VenndNativeFollower is the process which connects to the Bitcoin API compatible alt-coin.
-It 'listens' if your alt-coin was sent to a payment address.
-The coins from the payment address is then swept into the central holding address (listenerAddress).
+It 'listens' for payments to the listner address.
+The coins listening addresss is then swept into the central holding address (paymentAddress).

 ```ini
 testMode = false